-“I’ve always used music to cope with my emotions, so I guess becoming a singer was organic progress.”
+“I’ve always used music to cope with my emotions, so becoming a singer was organic progress.”

-DT 500 MAG: – Camilla, you are very playful with Your repertoire, you do techno, reggae and soul as well, it follows awesomely by your versatile voice.
+DT 500 MAG: – Camilla, you are very playful with Your repertoire.
+You do techno, reggae and soul, and it follows awesomely with your versatile voice.
 How do you deal with it?

 CAMILLA: – I used to sneak into parties when I was too young for it.
 I’d listen to a lot of techno, house, hip-hop, etc…

 ” Since I was a little girl.
-I think it’s fun to work with different styles.
+It’s fun to work with different styles.
 And I am keeping on!
 Working with electronic music is very different from working with the soul.
 In the soul, there is more text, a longer story, with electronic, it is more about keeping it short and sweet.”

-DT 500 MAG: – Do you have your favorite genre?
+DT 500 MAG: – Do you have your favourite genre?

 CAMILLA: – Each genre has its charm.
-BUT anyway I do not care so much about the genres, but it’s all about how I feel at the moment.
+BUT anyway, I do not care so much about the genres, but it’s all about how I feel now.
 From heavy hip-hop beat to the singer-songwriter.
 What I’m feeling can be said in many ways.
-I feel different things.
+I think different things.
 Sometimes it can be confusing.
 I feel a beat or a producer.
 Try to make it worthwhile with a vocal.
 It’s collaboration in an emotional landscape.
-It is very much about providing space for every sound.
-It is an exciting journey.
+It is about providing space for every sound and an exciting journey.
 I can almost become manic.
 But for example, playing live is something different…

 DT 500 MAG: – Camilla, any awkward situations?